tjb1019/wats1020-card-matching-game/README.md

 ## Stretch Requirements

+* Add your own graphics and enhance the visual presentation
 * Players enter their name when they start the first game.
   * Store this in localStorage for retrieval throughout the gameplay
   * Use this value to enhance messaging and information display during the game